-The Tour de France stands out the top long-distance cycling race in the world.
+The Tour de France stands out as the top long-distance cycling race in the world.

 In 2027, it comes back to the UK with the “Grand Départ”.